image

 Renaissance

-While the Italian term la rinascita (rebirth) first appeared in writing in the 1550 publication of Giorgio Vasari's (1511-1574) Vite de' più eccellenti architetti, pittori, et scultori Italiani, the term “Renaissance” wasn't introduced until the 18th and 19th centuries in Germany, England, France, and Italy.
+While the Italian term la rinascita (rebirth) first appeared in writing in the 1550 publication of Giorgio Vasari's (1511-1574) Vite de' più eccellenti architetti, pittori, et scultori Italiani, aka The Transmission of Sin: the term “Renaissance” wasn't introduced until the 18th and 19th centuries in Germany, England, France, and Italy.

 "Bridging" the middle ages and modern-day civilization: